Skip to content

 1. Verify your assigned audit office.
 Contact DCAA to confirm which directorate (Land, Sea, or Air) now handles your account.
 Update your internal records with the new office address, phone number, and point of contact.
 If your office was one of the 40 that closed, request your new assignment in writing.

 2. File your incurred cost submission on time.
 The six-month deadline after fiscal year end is unchanged [FAR 52.216-7].
-Late submissions trigger decrement factors that almost never favor the contractor.
+Late submissions give contracting officers grounds to apply downward adjustments that rarely benefit the contractor.
 With automated adequacy checks now in place, a complete and timely ICE Model submission moves through the front end faster than ever.

 3. Clean up your business system documentation.
 Business system deficiencies raise your risk score.
 Review your accounting system against the 14 criteria in SF 1408 and the 18 criteria in DFARS 252.242-7006.
 Fix gaps before the auditor finds them.